Napoleon Solo: Personality

 The two characters are, in many ways, polar opposites.
 Solo is urbane, self-assured, sociable, charming, and laid-back.
 Kuryakin, on the other hand, is reserved, intellectual, and intense.
 Although little was revealed about his background or his partner's, Solo comes across as the more accessible and straightforward of the two men.

 He dressed well and had a taste for expensive suits and ties.
 His hairstyle and his clothing did not change in the first three seasons but in the fourth and final year, Vaughn (like McCallum) grew his hair somewhat longer and wore modish clothing, such as double-breasted suits, in order to reflect evolving 1960s fashions that the show itself had influenced.

 In "The Secret Sceptre Affair", it is stated that Solo served in the Korean War.
 Nothing much is known about his immediate family, although it appears one of his grandfathers was an admiral, the other was an ambassador ("The Green Opal Affair").
 He is college-educated.
 Like his partner Kuryakin, he has a wide knowledge of English poetry.
 Unlike his partner, he lacks a broad knowledge of science and technology.
 He is skilled in martial arts; he can fly a plane and a helicopter.

 Like Bond, Solo is a serial womanizer.
-In the first season's press guide, Solo's democratic view of women is described in words paraphrased from George Orwell's 1947 allegorical novel, Animal Farm: "Solo believes that all women are created equal, only some are more equal than others."
+In the first season's press guide, Solo's democratic view of women is described in words paraphrased from the novel Animal Farm: "Solo believes that all women are created equal, only some are more equal than others."
 We rarely see him treat a woman with anything other than respect and affection on screen; however, he is involved with countless women and does not sustain a single long-term relationship throughout the four years of the show.
 Although it is never mentioned in the series, one of the original suggestions for Solo's background had him marrying young and losing his wife in a car accident after only one year of marriage (referenced also by David McDaniel in his "The Rainbow Affair" tie-in novel).
 The only ex-girlfriend of Solo's who is given any extended screen time is Clara in "The Terbuf Affair", in which it is hinted that Solo may be nursing a broken heart as a result of the end of that relationship.
 In "The Deadly Games Affair", it is revealed that he has a long standing on-off relationship with the THRUSH femme fatale, Angelique.
 He also seems familiar with other THRUSH female operatives like Serena in "The Double Affair" and Narcissus in "The Project Deephole Affair", as well as various U.N.C.L.E. female agents like Wanda (played by actresses Leigh Chapman and Sharyn Hillyer).
 He sometimes takes an interest in other people's romantic affairs and plays matchmaker on more than one occasion.
 In "The Deep Six Affair", he objects to Mr. Waverly's trying to call off the wedding of another U.N.C.L.E. agent.